prechelt/pomalevi/README.md

 for the HTML page by using the `--toc filename` option (table of contents):

-The file given must be a UTF-8-encoded plain-text file with a paragraph structure (as for instance MS Windows' `notepad` editor can produce them).
+The file given must be a UTF-8-encoded plain-text file with a paragraph structure.
+Use any text editor (for instance MS Windows' `notepad`) to produce them.
 Paragraphs are separated simply by an empty line.

 The first paragraph (paragraph 0) provides the title of the